ITU-AI-ML-in-5G-Challenge/Digital_Twins_Repo/ctr_deployment/README.md

 ```console
 (.venv) $ opera deploy service.yaml -i inputs.yaml
 ```
-Now the service is deployed and will reply to HTTP GET petitions.
+Now the service is deployed and will reply to HTTP GET requests.
 You can check it in your browser with the url http://localhost:5000/controller/1.0 .
 Instead of 1.0, any other float input can be introduced.

 * Undeploy the service:
 ```console